Kronuz/Xapiand/docs/_docs/reference-guide/query-dsl/leaf-queries/namespace-queries.md

 {% endcapture %}
 {% include curl.html req=req %}

+## Skipping Fields

-We can see that the nested object must be in the same order without skip a intermediate field.
-If we want to skip any field in the middle the keyword `_partial_path`must be set to true and you can perform searches like this:
+We can see that all nested field names are listed in the object (without skipping any intermediate fields).
+If we want to skip fields, the keyword `_partial_path` should have been be set to `true` in advance, during Schema creation.
+Having make sure of that, you can perform searches like the following (note how `"clothing"` was skipped):

 {% capture req %}